mboyea/home-manager/README.md

 TODO: insert screenshot of system

 ### Install Instructions
-* [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) so that you can keep a copy of your local changes on GitHub.
+* [Fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository) so that you can keep a copy of your local changes on GitHub
 * Install the NixOS operating system with [my preferred config](https://github.com/mboyea/nixos).
-If you don't want to use NixOS or my NixOS config, see [Install Preconditions](#install-preconditions).
+If you don't want to use NixOS or my NixOS config, see [Install Preconditions](#install-preconditions)
-* [Clone the forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) into directory `/home/mboyea/.config`.
+* [Clone the forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository) into directory `/home/mboyea/.config`
-* Run `home-manager switch`.
+* Run `home-manager switch`

 ### Install Preconditions
 If you want to use another operating system or your own NixOS config, prepare your system state to match the following:
-* [i3wm] is installed & is the active window manager.
+* [i3wm] is installed & is the active window manager
-* [Nix Home Manager] is installed & accessible by PATH.
+* [Nix Home Manager] is installed & accessible by PATH
-* [git] is installed & accessible by PATH.
+* [git] is installed & accessible by PATH
-* [zsh] is installed & is the default user shell.
+* [zsh] is installed & is the default user shell
 * The following environment variables are set by the system:
 ```sh
 export ZDOTDIR="$HOME/.zsh"